 In the first and fundamental research area Img2Info we look at methods to extract information from Earth observation data.
-In particular:

 - Combining deep learning in convolutional neural networks with object based image analysis (OBIA) to extract buildings and other relevant features from optical satellite images

 - Producing 3D models of cities, using cross-track / cross-date stereo data for the estimation of urban population numbers

 - Improving the analysis of Radar satellite data for mapping under cloud conditions

 - Exploring the potential of big EO data for land cover mapping, flood and fire monitoring, etc.